JonathanGiles/spa-pcb/readme.md

 This is a custom PCB board designed to work with the [sn_esp32](https://github.com/wayne-love/sn_esp32) source code, to provide users with a simple way to control their SpaNet spa pool equipment.
 You can read a historical overview of the project [here](https://www.jonathangiles.net/posts/2024/custom-pcbs-and-cases/).

+With this design, you are able to fabricate your own PCB board, and use it to control your spa pool equipment.
+If you do not want to build your own PCB, you can either [build a simpler version of the board using a breadboard](https://espa.diy/hardware-custom-build.html), or you can [purchase a pre-made board](https://espa.diy/hardware-pcb.html) (based on these designs).
+These boards are sold on a non-commercial basis - they are sold at cost, and are not intended to be a commercial product.
+If you wish to use these designs commercially, please [contact me](mailto:jonathan@jonathangiles.net).

 ## Project Goals

 1. Easier to build, with no soldering required,